-Additionally, the bill amends the Occupations Code to regulate metal recycling entities, requiring them to undergo training to identify potentially stolen copper or brass materials and maintain accurate transaction records.
-It establishes conditions for the purchase of these materials, including that sellers must have acquired them in the ordinary course of business.
-The Department of Public Safety is tasked with conducting a study every three years on the impact of these regulations on theft incidents, with findings to be publicly available.
-Local governments are restricted from imposing additional regulations beyond those established in the bill, which will take effect on September 1, 2025, unless a two-thirds majority vote is achieved for immediate implementation.
+Additionally, the bill imposes new regulations on metal recycling entities, requiring them to undergo training to identify potentially stolen copper or brass materials and to maintain accurate transaction records.
+It establishes conditions for the lawful purchase of these materials, including that sellers must have acquired them in the ordinary course of business.
+Unauthorized possession of such materials can lead to penalties, escalating to a third-degree felony if the materials were unlawfully obtained from critical infrastructure.
+The Department of Public Safety is tasked with conducting a study every three years on the impact of these regulations on theft incidents, and local governments are restricted from imposing additional regulations beyond those in the bill.
+The changes are set to take effect on September 1, 2025, unless a two-thirds vote is achieved for immediate implementation.

 Statutes affected: Introduced: Penal Code 28.03, Penal Code 31.01, Penal Code 31.03, Penal Code 545.420 (Penal Code 545, Penal Code 31, Penal Code 28)